-There are no ORW in the Town of Hull.
+There are no ORW in the Town of Brighton.

-There are no ERW in the Town of Hull.
+There are no ERW in the Town of Brighton.

 Water resources that have been significantly degraded are identified as "impaired waters".
 Four of the 22 watersheds in Marathon County have been identified as "impaired waters" on the "303 (d) list" of the U.S. Clean Water Act.
 The list identifies waters that do not meet current water quality standards and merit water quality improvement and protection.
-Impaired waters located in the Town of Hull include:
+In Brighton, these include:

-- Upper Big Eau Pleine; and - Lower Big Eau Pleine
+- Upper Big Eau Pleine in western Marathon County; and - Lower Big Eau Pleine in the south-central part of the County.

-Resource management plans for these watersheds, plus the Lower Big Rib River watershed are currently being done as part of the Priority Watershed Program, a State-funded, voluntary program administered by the County.
+Resource management plans for these watersheds, plus the Lower Big Rib River watershed are currently being done as part of the Priority Watershed Program, a state-funded, voluntary program administered by the County.
 The County's resource management planning efforts are described in more detail in the Marathon County Land and Water Resource Management Plan (2001).

-Streams/Rivers - The Big Eau Pleine River is the primary waterway in the Town, along with Dill Creek and Winding Creek.
-Both the river and creeks are part of the Big Eau Pleine River Watershed, which is considered an impaired watershed.
+Streams/Rivers - There are many creeks and rivers in the Town.
+Dill Creek flows through the north third of the Town and is part of the Big Eau Pleine River Watershed, which is considered an impaired watershed.

 Floodplains - Floodplains consist of land likely to be covered by floodwater during the regional (100-year) flood.
 Floodplain areas are based on information compiled by the Federal Emergency Management Agency (FEMA) on Flood Insurance Rate Maps (FIRM).
 The floodplain includes the floodway and the flood fringe.
-Floodplains in the Town are shown on Figure 3-1.
-They generally follow Dill Creek, Winding Creek, Porky Creek, and the Big Eau Pleine River.
+Areas located in the 100-year floodplain are adjacent to the Little Eau Pleine River.